 Rob also rebuilt the brake calipers, suspension cylinders, height correctors, brake pressure unit and priority valve.
-He had an extra LHM steering rack so he did a rebuild on it and has the original LHS rack for rebuild if anyone interested.
+He had an extra LHM steering rack so he did a rebuild on it and has the original LHS rack for a rebuild if anyone is interested.

 Rob and a friend made a new tool to disassemble the suspension spheres.
 As Rob wanted to use the rebuildable type suspension spheres rather than the “pineapple type” (as some refer to them) that cannot be opened to replace the diaphragms, he and a friend made a new tool to disassemble the spheres.

 Rob also installed a DS heat shield behind the engine, (not easy, but easier with the head off).
 His goal is complete silence inside the cabin and is anxious to see how successful he will be on that issue!